-- 1. To represent a team that achieves more wins than losses in the year of application. - 2.
-OR be selected Most Valued Player (MVP) for at least 2 of the matches played.
+- 1. The team should have played at least five matches (considering draws as a win) - 2.
+To represent a team that achieves more wins than losses in the year of application. - 3.
+OR be selected Most Valued Player (MVP) for at least 3 of the matches played.